 Earlier this month, New York City Department of Health and Mental Hygiene officials announced three new IMD cases among HIV-positive men who have sex with men.

 Los Angeles saw 33 cases of IMD from December 2013 to May 2014.
 Twelve of them were gay or bisexual men and some of them were HIV-positive.

 In a press release issued this week, Bolan called on the U.S. Centers for Disease Control and Prevention (CDC) to investigate the outbreak.
 “We’ve got to learn why gay and bisexual men seem to be a greater risk of IMD, what correlation there may be to someone’s HIV status, and what should be done about it, including potential updates to the CDC’s vaccine recommendations,” he said.

 Bolan sent the CDC a letter outlining his concerns about the recent meningitis cases.
 He said the CDC has already responded and is arranging to take next steps.

 In addition to Bolan, the letter was signed by representatives of several major AIDS service organizations, including Project Inform, AIDS Project Los Angeles, ADAP Advocacy Association, AIDS Foundation of Chicago, San Francisco AIDS Foundation, AIDS Services Foundation, and the American Academy of HIV Medicine.

 Meningitis is transmitted primarily through saliva and among those living in close quarters, such as dormitories or military barracks.
-It tends to affect young people between the ages of 16 and 21 and is often associated with kissing.
-Meningitis can also be spread by people who snort drugs and share straws or rolled up dollar bills.
+It

 The New York City Health Department told Healthline that it immediately began to investigate the meningitis cases that arose among gay men earlier this month.
 The cases were limited to one social network in Brooklyn.